mwclient/mwclient/docs/source/development/index.rst

     $ python setup.py test

 This will make an in-place build and download test dependencies locally if needed.
-Tests will run faster, however, if do an
+Tests will run faster, however, if you do an
 `editable install <https://pip.readthedocs.org/en/latest/reference/pip_install.html#editable-installs>`_
 and run pytest directly: